cyearsley/restful-api-standards/Proposed RESTful API Standards.md

 >       `Controllers/ForumThread` controller, and vualá!
 There are all controllers managing forum threads
 >     - To extend on the previous example, say you wanted to find the controller that manages forum threads for some
 >       user.
 You could simply look at the file `Controller/ForumThread/UserController.[extension]`

-> ## Do use query parameters to filter collections
-> - Query Parameters with likely be used primarily with GET requests
-> - Query parameters can be used with other request methods, but this shouldn't occur frequently
->   - If needing to perform a specific action with a PUT or POST, consider appending a verb at the end of the URI path
->     instead of using a query parameter
->
-> ```
-> GET: api/v2/users?active=true
-> ```
-> Where `?active=true` is the query parameter

 > ## Do [_only if needed_] use a verb at the end of the URI path if the HTTP methods are insufficient.
 >